HKU-HealthAI/BrainVLM/README.md

 There is a hypointense T1 signal, hyperintense T2 signal, hyperintense FLAIR signal in Supratentorial white matter.
 After contrast administration, there is a marked heterogeneous enhancement.
 Compression of the fourth ventricle is observed.
 No midline structure shift.
-Impression: This patient was diagnosed with cranial and paraspinal nerve tumour.
+Impression: A mass in right cerebellum, considering cranial and paraspinal nerve tumour.
 ```